oils-for-unix/oils/doc/regex-manual.md

 - To make eggexes portable between languages, Don't use the host language's syntax for string literals (at least for single-quoted strings).

-### Pronunciation

-If "eggex" sounds too much like "regex" to you, simply say "egg expression".
-It won't be confused with "regular expression" or "regex".

 ### Backward Compatibility

 Eggexes aren't backward compatible in general, but they retain some legacy